Military Recruitment and Requirements Guide: What You Need to Know Before Enlisting

 • Sit-ups or planks

-Gradually increase the intensity and duration of your workouts.
-Aim to exceed the minimum requirements for your desired branch.
+Gradually increase the intensity and duration of your regimen, aiming to exceed the minimum standards outlined by your chosen branch.

-Proper nutrition is also crucial.
-Eat a balanced diet with plenty of protein, complex carbohydrates, and healthy fats.
+Proper nutrition is essential as well; maintain a well-rounded diet with ample protein, complex carbohydrates, and healthy fats.

-Research the specific requirements for your desired branch and program.
+Research the distinct requirements for your desired branch and program.

 • Reserve Officers’ Training Corps (ROTC)